PROCEDURE FOR CUTTING THE PASSOVER BREAD AT HOME

 ALL: Praise be to the Lord, our God.

-CEL: This is the night that commemorates the deliverance of the Israelites from Egypt and their passage into the Promised Land, for which God showed his mighty presence.
-While we remember these things in the Old Testament, we remember on this night how humanity passed from death to life through the New Testament Passover, and from the slavery of sin to the freedom of God’s children.
-This service reminds us that our Lord Jesus Christ instituted the Holy Eucharist at the Last Supper, gave the commandment to love, and prayed with the sweat becoming blood in Gethsemane.
-Each of these prompts us to thank God.
+CEL: This evening marks the celebration of the liberation of the Israelites from Egypt and their entrance into the Promised Land, which was made possible through God’s powerful presence.
+As we recall these events from the Old Testament, we celebrate this night as a reminder of how humankind was delivered from death to life through the Passover of the New Testament, and from the bondage of sin to the liberty of God’s children.
+The service helps us remember that Jesus Christ instituted the Holy Eucharist at the Last Supper, commanded us to love, and prayed with sweat that became blood in Gethsemane.
+Each of these should remind us to express gratitude to God.

 KAROZUTHA